solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_02_Introduction_to_Azure_resource_mgmt.md

 ##### Bicep

 Reading, updating, and managing the ARM template JSON code can be difficult for a reasonably sized environment.
-What if there was a tool that translates simple declarative statements into ARM templates?
-Better yet, what if there was a tool that took existing ARM templates and translated them into a simple configuration?
+What if a tool existed that translates simple declarative statements into ARM templates?
+Better yet, what if there that tool took existing ARM templates and translated them into a simple configuration?
 [Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview) is a domain-specific language (DSL) that uses a declarative syntax to deploy Azure resources.
 Bicep files define the infrastructure to deploy to Azure and then use that file throughout the development lifecycle to repeatedly deploy infrastructure changes.
 Resources are deployed consistently.

 By using the Azure CLI it is possible to decompile ARM templates to Bicep using the following: